dmcglinn/quant_methods/syllabus.md

 there are several resources on and off campus to help.
 You can visit the Cougar Pantry in the Stern Center (2nd floor), a student-run food pantry that provides dry-goods and hygiene products at no charge to any student in need.
-Please also consider reaching out to Professor ABC if you are comfortable in doing so.
+Please also consider reaching out to the Professor if you are comfortable in doing so.